dollarshaveclub/eslint-plugin-dollarshaveclub/README.md

 Next, install `eslint-plugin-eslint-dollarshaveclub`:

 ```
-$ npm install eslint-plugin-eslint-dollarshaveclub --save-dev
+$ npm install eslint-plugin-dollarshaveclub --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-eslint-dollarshaveclub` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-dollarshaveclub` globally.

 ## Usage